7.7 — External linkage and variable forward declarations

 // non-constant

-int g_x; // variable definition (can have initializer if desired)
+int g_x; // variable definition (no initializer)

 extern int g_x; // forward declaration (no initializer)